a-fujimt/gen.mjava/README.md

 GUTHUB_TOKEN = YYYYYY
  ```

-Add GitHub authentication in `gradle.properties`.
-This project use some libliers in Github Package.
+Add GitHub authentication in `gradle.properties` because this project is published in Github Package.
 If you want to know detail about GitHub authentication, see [this page](https://docs.github.com/en/packages/learn-github-packages/about-github-packages#about-scopes-and-permissions-for-package-registries).

 ### Parsing a file